cine-io/cineio-peer-android/Readme.md

 }
 ```

-Download cineio-broadcast-android-sdk to your application with `./gradlew build`.
+Download cineio-peer-android-sdk to your application with `./gradlew build`.

 ## Usage